 Hearing scientist and statistician.

 I completed a brief postdoctoral fellowship at the University of Colorado Anschutz Medical Campus.
 While there, I worked as a statistician on multiple research teams and completed research on the use of auditory brainstem responses to diagnose hearing loss.
 I received my PhD in Communication Sciences and Disorders and my Master of Science in Biometry (now renamed Applied Statistics) at the University of Wisconsin-Madison in 2022.
 I completed my doctoral research with Ruth Litovsky in the Binaural Hearing and Speech Lab.
 I received my Bachelor of Science in Mathematics, Neuroscience, and Psychology, with a minor in Statistics from Baldwin Wallace University in 2015.
-While there, I studied neural development in the presence of anesthetics.
 During the summers, I traveled to College Park, Maryland and Portland, Oregon to study spatial hearing and pitch perception.